People briefly (usually for less than a minute) feel as if they or their surroundings are moving or spinning when they move their head.

 Possible blockage of an artery to the inner ear

-Benign positional vertigo can be frightening and uncomfortable, but it is usually harmless and disappears by itself.
+BPPV can be frightening and uncomfortable, but it is usually harmless and disappears by itself or with simple exercises.

 Vertigo is triggered when the person’s head moves, such as when rolling over in bed or bending over to pick up something.
 Each episode of vertigo lasts only a few seconds to minutes.
 People may have many episodes over the course of a few days to weeks after which episodes gradually subside on their own.
-Vertigo may be accompanied by nausea, vomiting, and a specific type of nystagmus (the rapid jerking movement of the eyes in one direction alternating with a slower drift back to the original position).
+Vertigo may be accompanied by nausea, vomiting, and a specific type of eye movement in which the eyes rapidly jerk in one direction alternating with a slower drift back to their original position (called nystagmus).
 No hearing loss or noise in the ears (tinnitus) occurs.

 Although the symptoms are not dangerous, they may lead to falls or other accidents if an episode occurs while a person is in a possibly unsafe situation such as driving a car.

-Diagnosis is based on a description of the symptoms and the circumstances in which they occur.
+Diagnosis of BPPV is based on a description of the symptoms and the circumstances in which they occur.

 Sometimes imaging tests (such as gadolinium-enhanced magnetic resonance imaging) are done when doctors are not sure whether the vertigo is being caused by another, possibly dangerous, disorder.